sdillahey/recked/README.md

 ### Challenges Faced:
 - While implementing OAuth in a SPA, there were complications accessing the user data.
 Learned that the user is not included implicitly in the request when using Fetch.
 - Navigating throughout nested routes and redirecting within React while using React Router.
 Ended up using the history object as well as window.location.
+- Handling for a user navigating via the URI to a nested route.
+Typically the componenet would be passed down state, but in these scenarios I handled the unavailable data by making an AJAX request for the necessary data.

 ### Upcoming Features:
 - GoogleMaps API Integration